saimageshvar/bunch-of-utils/README.md

 This result will be copied to your clipboard for easy use.

+### Transform JSX/HTML-like Properties

+This VS Code extension allows you to transform JSX/HTML-like properties from `propName="value"` format into `propName={value}` format.
+It works for multiple selections and handles multiple props within a single selection, making it ideal for React developers who need to refactor JSX attributes into template literals.

+- **Transform Any Property**: Automatically convert any prop with string values from `propName="value"` to `propName={value}`.
+- **Multiple Selections**: Works with multiple selections at the same time.
+- **Multiple Props in a Block**: Transforms all matching props within the selected block.

 ## Configuration

 You can customize the operator used to join the text via the VS Code settings.